 He lives in Washington, DC.

-Andrew has written and spoken on Shalikashvili and leadership for:
+Other places he has written and spoken on Shalikashvili and leadership include: